richardRadli/pill_detection/README.md

 ## Usage

-If the repository is cloned/downloaded, the root paths are sorted out, the datasets are in place, and everything is set up in the config files, the next step is to
+If the repository is cloned/downloaded, the root paths are sorted out, the datasets are in place, and everything is set up in the config files, the next step is to apply a trained YOLOv7 network for pill detection and use `crop_yolo_detected_images.py` on the detected images.
+For more details read our article [3].

 Alternatively, if you can use `draw_masks.py` to create the binary mask images.